Samsung/ColorPatternTracker/README.md

 2. Open the project and go to File>Build Settings>Player
     Settings>Publishing settings

-3. Use some existing keystore or create a new keystore.
+3. Sign the application with an Oculus Signature File that is specific to your device.  [ See this page for more details on the Oculus Signature File: https://developer3.oculus.com/documentation/mobilesdk/latest/concepts/mobile-submission-sig-file/ ]

+	3.1 Create an Oculus Signature file following the instructions on this webpage: https://dashboard.oculus.com/tools/osig-generator/

+	3.2.
+Place the Oculus Signature file generated in step 1 in the Unity project in the  \<UnityProject\>/Assets/Plugins/Android/assets/ directory.
+4. Build the Unity project for the Android platform.

-4. Click build to create the apk.
+5. Click build to create the apk.

 Once both the VR apk and Tracker apk are built, follow the steps described in Direct Installation section to run the system.